andrea-prearo/DeckOfCards/DeckOfCards-Python/README.md

 - ```Card```, to model each individual card
 - ```Deck```, to model the deck as a Card container

-The code has been developed and tested using Python 2.7.6.
+The code has been developed and tested using `Python 2.7.6`.

 Unit tests are provided, for each class, and bundled inside a test suite.
 Execute ```python test_suite.py``` to run the test suite, or: